ropensci/cffr/tests/testthat/_snaps/cff-create.md

       cff_create("uanuanua")
     Condition
       Error in `abort_invalid_cff_source()`:
-      ! `x` is not a supported source.
-If it is a package, you may need to install it with `utils::install.packages()`.
+      ! `x` is not a supported source. i If it is a package, you may need to install it with `utils::install.packages()`.

-# No auto generate preferred citations
+# cff_create() does not auto-generate preferred citations

     Code
       cff_create(rgeos, gh_keywords = FALSE, keys = list(references = NULL))